typedb/typedb/docs/pages/documentation/6-developing-with-java/development-overview.md

 If you require persistence and would like to access the entirety of the Grakn stack, then it is vital to have an instance of engine running.
 Please see the [Setup Guide](../get-started/setup-guide.html) on more details on how to set up a Grakn server.

-Depending on the configuration of the Grakn server, your Java application will require one of the following dependencies.
-When your server is running against a Janus backend:
+Depending on the configuration of the Grakn server, your Java application will require following dependency:
 ```xml
 <dependency>
     <groupId>ai.grakn</groupId>